Why I bought pet insurance for my puppy

 Older versions of pet insurance that weren't very good.
 Ten years ago if you bought pet insurance, there was basically just one plan on the market.
 The reimbursement rates on that plan were low and difficult to understand.
 I should know: I had that plan for my two dogs (Rommel and Ike, who've since passed).
 I was an early adopter of pet insurance.
 I'd always thought that the plan wasn't great - but it was the only option available.
 And, to me, something was better than nothing in case of a worst case scenario.
 But, I can see how a bad experience with that plan would have negatively affected peoples' perception of pet insurance.
 The good news is: pet insurance has dramatically improved.
 There are a lot of great plans on market, which cover much more than that old plan used to.

-So, now that we've clarified those things, here's why I bought pet insurance for Ruby: because I don't want to ever face the decision of lifesaving care for her versus my bank account.
+The expectation that pet insurance covers all vet expenses.
+Pet insurance is intended to cover unexpected and large vet bills.
+It's a safety net in case your pet needs emergency surgery or gets cancer - lifesaving treatments for which could easily run thousands of dollars.
+It's not intended to cover predictable vet expenses, like spaying/neutering or annual vaccinations.
+On many pet insurance plans, you can add optional coverage for those types of expenses (usually called the "wellness" option), for an additional cost.
+However, those are expenses that you can, and should, budget for as a responsible pet owner if you want to keep your insurance cost lower.So, now that we've clarified those things, here's why I bought pet insurance for Ruby: because I don't want to ever face the decision of lifesaving care for her versus my bank account.
 I want to make medical decisions for her based solely on her quality of life, rather than my ability to pay for it.
 I know other people who've made that trade-off, and it's a heartbreaking one.
 Having a sick or injured pet is hard enough, without having to do the awful mental calculation of: "Is saving my beloved pet worth X thousand dollars?"
 Pet insurance will make that situation easier and let me make the best possible decision for her.
 That's why I insured Ruby.
 And if you have a pet in your life, and can afford to spend around $15-$30 a month for pet insurance, I encourage you to do the same.
 In fact, we're running a special campaign.
 We've called it "Pawbamacare."
 It's a playful parody of Obamacare, but the objective is important: to promote awareness and enrollment in pet insurance.
 We believe that pets get better care when they have pet insurance.
 Check out the Pawbamacare site and browse pet insurance plans.
 Or check out our guide to pet insurance to learn more.
 And let us know if you have any questions about pet insurance!